m-onz/hejhog/README.md

 # `hejhog`

-I wanted a simple browser fowarding proxy cli tool that behaved like tshark where you can configure the verbosity and output of the proxy using command line flags.
+I wanted a simple unixy browser fowarding proxy cli tool that behaved like tshark where you can configure the verbosity and output of the proxy using command line flags.
 I wanted a command line tool to display certain information that was easy to install on different operating systems.
 This tool has been tested on linux and windows.

 ## `usage`